Samwoose/AutismDianosisSystem/README.md

 Since there is some randomness when data sets are created in proprocessing_autism.py, you will not get the same results from the report if you run preprocessing_sutism.py before you run main_autism.py.

 Use preprocessing_autism.py and training_autism.py as only references.

+***Tips***
+If there is any error related to path, please double check you are using right paths when you run the .py files.